openstack-archive/fuel-web/docs/develop/ostf_contributors_guide.rst

   - test duration - an estimate of how much a test will take

-deployment tags (optional) - gives information about what kind of environment the test will be run, possible values are CENTOS, Ubuntu, RHEL nova_network, Heat, Murano, Sahara)
+deployment tags (optional) - gives information about what kind of environment the test will be run, possible values are CENTOS, Ubuntu, RHEL nova_network, Heat, Sahara)

 Here's a test example which confirms the above explanations: